dgraph-io/dgraph-docs/docusaurus-docs/docs/admin/security/ports-usage.md

 **Ratel UI** by default listens on port 8000.
 You can use the `-port` flag to configure it to listen on any other port.

-For information about configuring High Availability clusters, see [Architecture](../../installation/dgraph-architecture#ha-cluster-configuration).